timkinnane/hubot-playbook/README.md

 - Optional config for send middleware to throttle hearing consecutive res
 - Display "thinking" ellipses (emit event for use by adapters)
 - Migrate to pure ES6 and node task build and test, no coffee
+- Make Playbook run as binary, read in scritps in place of and wrapping Hubot
 - Make interactive demo bots, illustrating features